Watering

 1. 1

-Cut off watering and give the pot time to drain down on its own.
-A Schefflera's multiple woody trunks and dense canopy mean this can realistically take 7-14 days in lower light — check at 1-inch depth and wait until it's unambiguously dry there before resuming.
+Cut off watering entirely and give the pot time to drain down on its own.
+A Schefflera's multiple woody trunks and dense canopy mean this can realistically take 7 to 14 days in lower light — check at about an inch of depth and wait until it's unambiguously dry there before resuming.

 2. 2

-If yellowing and leaf drop are occurring alongside wet soil, don't just adjust the watering and hope — ease the whole trunk system out of its container and clear away enough soil to actually see the roots underneath the multiple stems.
-Soft, mushy, or dark sections confirm root rot has set in; take those out with clean scissors, cutting back into pale, firm tissue rather than stopping at the visible damage.
-A fresh, perlite-amended mix and a light hand on watering for the following couple of weeks give whatever roots remain the best shot at recovering.
+If yellowing and leaf drop are occurring alongside wet soil, don't just adjust the watering and hope it improves.
+Ease the whole trunk system out of its container and clear away enough soil to actually see the roots underneath the multiple stems.
+Soft, mushy, or dark sections confirm root rot has set in; trim those out with clean scissors, cutting back into pale, firm tissue rather than stopping at the visibly damaged parts.
+A fresh, perlite-amended mix and a light hand on watering for the following couple of weeks give whatever roots remain the best possible shot at recovery.

 3. 3

-If the soil mix is dense and water-retentive: repot into a mix with 25–30% added perlite when the plant has stabilized.
-This structural change prevents recurrence more reliably than adjusting watering frequency alone.
+If the soil mix itself is dense and water-retentive, repot into a mix with 25 to 30 percent added perlite once the plant has stabilized.
+This structural change prevents recurrence far more reliably than adjusting watering frequency alone ever would.

 4. 4

-Build the habit of checking before watering rather than watering on a set day — press a finger down about an inch, and if there's still any dampness there, hold off.
-Schefflera's large root system and thick trunks mean it tolerates a longer stretch between waterings than most owners assume.
+Build the habit of checking soil before watering rather than watering on a set day.
+Press a finger down about an inch, and if there's still any dampness there, hold off.
+Schefflera's large root system and thick trunks mean it genuinely tolerates a longer stretch between waterings than most owners assume.

 Prevention